You are here

 For ease of administration, the following process should be used:

 - If the client requires simple house modifications, such as non-slip surfacing, ramps, lever taps, grab rails and hand rails, step modifications, or minor hold modifications, then RAP should be considered in the first instance.

 Complex home alterations through RAP are subject to the RAP National Guidelines and prior approval process.
-The Rehabilitation Policy section will assist with this.

 The RAP Schedule and RAP National Guidelines stipulate that any home modifications must be completed in accordance with the regulations and requirements of any statutory bodies or authorities having jurisdiction over the works.
 The property owner must provide written approval for modification to be undertaken and provide DVA with an undertaking not to seek compensation for restoration of property when the modifications are no longer required by the entitled person.
 Installations should only be carried out in the entitled person’s principle place of residence.
 Confirmation is required that the entitled person intends to remain in the dwelling to be modified for the foreseeable future.
 Subsequent requests for modifications of the same area will only be considered where this further need could not have been reasonably foreseen by the entitled person in light of their illnesses and/or injuries and prognoses.